 the minimal patch instead.
 Total added lines must be under 40."

-That's 7 constraints.
-Each one eliminates a wrong direction.
-The model reading this has very little room to produce something unexpected — which is exactly what you want when you're fixing a production bug.
+That is 7 constraints.
+Each one blocks a wrong answer.
+The model reading this has very little room to surprise you.
+That is exactly what you want when fixing a production bug.

-Compare to the typical CONSTRAINTS section in an unstructured prompt: nonexistent.
-The model gets "fix the webhook validation bug" and produces a solution that helpfully refactors 3 files, upgrades a dependency, and adds a new migration.
-All of which you have to undo and ask it to try again.
+Compare that to a prompt with no CONSTRAINTS section at all.
+The model gets "fix the webhook validation bug."
+It helpfully refactors 3 files, upgrades a dependency, and adds a new migration.
+You have to undo all of that and ask it to try again.

-In the sinc-LLM specification I published, there's a hard rule: "n=3 CONSTRAINTS must be the longest band."
-Not longest by a little — explicitly the longest.
-If your CONSTRAINTS section is shorter than your TASK or CONTEXT section, you probably haven't thought through the constraints enough.
+In the sinc-LLM specification I published, there is a hard rule: "n=3 CONSTRAINTS must be the longest band."
+Not just a little longer.
+Explicitly the longest.
+If your CONSTRAINTS section is shorter than your TASK or CONTEXT section, you have probably not thought through your constraints enough.

-This rule forced me to think differently about what constraints are.
-They're not just "don't do X".
-They're your entire set of unstated requirements that the model has no way of knowing.
-Everything you'd catch in a code review.
-Everything you've learned from previous similar tasks.
-Everything specific to your codebase, your team's standards, your deployment environment.
+This rule made me think about constraints differently.
+They are not just "do not do X." They are everything the model has no way of knowing.
+Everything you would catch in a code review.
+Everything you have learned from past tasks like this one.
+Everything specific to your codebase, your team's standards, or your deployment setup.

-Writing it all down upfront is more work than typing a short prompt.
-But it's far less work than 4.2 clarification rounds.
+Writing it all down at the start takes more effort than typing a short prompt.
+But it takes far less effort than going through 4.2 rounds of back-and-forth to fix a bad answer.